 Spring/Summer: I’m very active but don’t believe in strenuous activity.
 Therefore I only jog at most 3-5km and not every day.
 I love swimming, which I do when the weather allows me to.
 I also love gardening, biking, yoga, and I think long walks are underestimated.
 I still try to fit in some gym workouts too.

-Autumn/Winter: I get my cardio going through Jillian Michaels HIIT/workout videos approximately 3-5 days/week and yoga.
+Autumn/Winter: I used to get my cardio going through Jillian Michaels HIIT/workout videos approximately 3-5 days/week and yoga.
 I also go to the gym and do strength training.